How To Install Android Applications In Windows 11?

 adb install ANDROID-APK-APPNAME

-Here you have to replace the phrase “ANDROID-APK-APPNAME” with the name assigned to the apk file.
-For example, for installing the “Apple Music” application from the apk file named apple-music-app.apk, the following command is executed:
+You must replace the phrase “ANDROID-APK-APPNAME” with the name assigned to the APK file.
+For example, for installing the “Apple Music” application from the APK file named apple-music-app.apk, the following command is executed:

 ADB install apple-music-app.apk